DIDYMOS over the Years

 Erika Hoffmann remains active at the company, designing patterns and advising customers until her death in 2015.

-2006 – DIDYMOS now offers on its website the DidySling, a simple version of the wrap sling that doesn’t require tying knots.
+2006 – DIDYMOS starts selling the DidySling, a simple version of the wrap sling that doesn’t require tying knots.

 2007 – Eva Vogelgesang from Stuttgart’s Olga Hospital and DIDYMOS’s Tina Hoffmann work together to develop slings and tops to facilitate the all important skin-to-skin contact and bonding between premature babies and their parents.